Hiro420/CockPY/README.md

 - add artifact system
 - fix weapon sometimes dissapearing just like my dad
 - create a database (not in the near future)

+# RECENT CHANGELOG:
+- now can spawn enemies via 'spawn (enemy id)' in the map mark name (just add a mark of type MISSION and call it 'spawn (enemy id)' but replace (enemy id) with the actual enemy id
+- now can kill all manually spawned enemies at once by adding a STAR type map mark

 # CREDITS
 [timing1337](https://github.com/timing1337) for [saturnine](https://github.com/timing1337/saturnine) as base of the ps. without you I wouldnt make the ps because too lazy